-In 2018, the Company's outstanding receivables with related parties were subjected to impairment using PFRS 9's ECL model.
+In 2019 and 2018, the Company's outstanding receivables with related parties were subjected to impairment using the Company's ECL model.
 These receivables have substantially the same risk characteristics as the trade receivables.
 As such, the expected loss rates for trade receivables are a reasonable approximation of the loss rates for receivables from related parties.

-In the normal course of business, the Company obtains from and grants to its related parties (other than those provided to officers and directors for carrying out official business functions and activities which are subject to liquidation as at December 31, 2018 and 2017) unsecured, noninterest-bearing, cash advances for working capital requirements and other purposes.
+In the normal course of business, the Company obtains from and grants to its related parties (other than those provided to officers and directors for carrying out official business functions and activities which are subject to liquidation as at December 31, 2019 and 2018) unsecured, noninterest-bearing, cash advances for working capital requirements and other purposes.